jeffreykegler/Marpa--R3/cpan/kollos/kollos.lua.md

 Going forward, it needs to "require" then, like an ordinary Lua library.

+### Kollos assumes core libraries are loaded

+The Kollos methods now assume that the kollos class can be found as a global named "kollos".
+Namespace hygiene and preserving the ability to load multiple kollos packages (for debugging, say), requires that this be changed.
+Going forward, we will store kollos as a field in all libmarpa wrapper and Kollos registry object metatables, and use that in all methods. like an ordinary Lua library.

 ## Kollos object

 `ref_count` maintains a reference count that controls